-- A track record of being an effective Chair and strong communicator. - Experience of charity finance - The ability to analyse proposals and examine their wider consequences. - Good interpersonal skills with the ability to build and foster consensus on issues of standards and process. - Be independent minded and operate with integrity. - Demonstrate commitment to creating a culture of EDI across the Committee's areas of responsibility and promoting a diverse range of views and perspectives. - The time required to fulfil the role. - Accept the Nolan Committee's Seven Principles of Public Life; selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+- A track record of being an effective Chair and strong communicator. - Experience of finance, demonstrated by a relevant qualification and/or membership of a Chartered Accountancy Body or relevant experience in a financial or risk management role, preferably in the charity and/or not-for-profit sectors. - The ability to analyse proposals and examine their wider consequences. - Good interpersonal skills with the ability to build and foster consensus on issues of standards and process. - Be independent minded and operate with integrity. - Demonstrate commitment to creating a culture of EDI across the Committee's areas of responsibility and promoting a diverse range of views and perspectives. - The time required to fulfil the role. - Accept the Nolan Committee's Seven Principles of Public Life; selflessness, integrity, objectivity, accountability, openness, honesty and leadership.